Zarobi

 Zarobai Munara, commonly known as Zarobi, is a historical village and Union Council of Swabi District in the Khyber Pakhtunkhwa province of Pakistan.
 It is located at 34°2′0N 72°34′0E with an altitude of 321 metres (1056 feet).

 This is one of the big villages of Swabi District in terms of population.
-This village is distributed in two main parts: Porta cham (Abu sayd) and Khakata cham (Akhun Sayad).
+This village is distributed in two main parts: Porta Cham (Abu Sayed) and Khakata Cham (Akhun Sayad).
+The people of the village are Pashtuns of the Yousafzai tribe and the area is part of what was historically known as the Mandanr country.
+There is also a presence of Bajauris in the village.